dhornbein/dhornbein.github.com/campaigns/index.md

 The Reddit front page is an aggregate of all the **subreddits** that you subscribe to.
 Reddit automatically subscribes you to a few **subreddits**, these are garbage, you'll want to unsubscribe from those.

-> Note: Reddit is a very diverse and awesome place full of amazing cool people, however, it is still the internet and the main demographic is young, white, privileged men (boys) so you'll want to avoid some of the more "popular" subreddits unless you're into some immature oppressive, sexist, racist banter.
+> Note: Reddit is a very diverse and awesome place full of amazing cool people, however, it is an anonymous Internet forum with a majority of young privileged men and all the issues that come with that.
+Default subreddits will often contain thoughts and content many of you will find objectionable.

 ### Edit Default Subreddits (optional)